dsuryd/dotNetify/blog-dev/content/blog/realtime-postgres/index.md

 ##

 I hope this is useful to you!
 I'd be interested to hear what you think.
-Reply to my tweet about this article and let me know.
+Reply to [my tweet](https://twitter.com/dotnetify/status/1422453418581389315) and let me know.
 And feel free to retweet!